craftcms/docs/docs/5.x/development/element-queries.md

 : Return only rows that have a unique combination of values in the provided column(s).

 [groupBy($columns)](yii2:yii\db\Query::groupBy())
 : Combine or flatten database rows based on the value of one or more columns.
 Often used in combination with aggregate selections or [execution methods](#query-execution) like `.sum(columnName)`.
-Note that this is _not_ equivalent to or compatible with the [`group` filter](../reference/twig/filters.md#group) in Twig, which operates on arrays, in-memory.
+Note that this is _not_ equivalent to or compatible with the [`group` Twig filter](../reference/twig/filters.md#group) or the [collection](collections.md) method of the same name, which operate on arrays, in-memory.

 [limit($n)](yii2:yii\db\Query::limit())
 : Set a maximum number of results that can be returned.